Frequently Asked Questions

 Q: What are the differences between micro inverters and string inverters?

-A: Micro Inverter – A small weatherproof inverter installed behind each solar module.
+A: Micro Inverter – A small weatherproof inverter installed under each solar module.
 Converts the DC power generated by the solar panel into AC power right at the panel.
-This is a new development in solar power.
+The most popular and established company in this space is Enphase Energy.

 Q: What solar brands do you work with and/or recommend?

 A: We are brand neutral and have no exclusive agreement with any manufacturer, which means you get the best product for your budget.
-Our top sellers are LG and Solar World, but we can also install any other brand.
-We have moved away from ET Solar and Canadian Solar brands because of all the issues they’ve had in the past.
+Our top sellers are LG and Hanwha, but we can also install most brands (except SunPower).

 Q: Is it better to lease or purchase a solar energy system?